Skip to main content

 Lastly, I attached the bunny to the frame using hot glue.

-I chose to add a smaller flower button decoration to the bunny just below one of its ears.
-I also added a few smaller gem floral embellishments and one mini butterfly to the design.
+I added a small flower button decoration to the bunny just below one of its ears.
+Additionally, I included a few smaller gem floral embellishments and a mini butterfly to the design.

 That completes your spring frame decoration.
 I love how I transformed a Dollar Tree frame and gave it a completely new look using peel-and-stick paper, paint, and other decorations.
 I hope you enjoyed creating this simple DIY project with me.
 See you soon!